One of the most historic races in the country

 The course passes along the charming streets of Old City on Penn’s Landing by the Delaware River, eventually arriving near the green and leafy pathways of the Fairmount Water Works, located on the Schuylkill River.

 The Philadelphia Marathon is a 26.2-mile course winding through the city’s historic attractions and scenic outdoor spaces.
 Along the route, runners can partake in hydration stations and get cheered on by thousands watching the action.

 The 30,000 runners taking on the marathon will begin and end their journey on the tree-lined Benjamin Franklin Parkway.
 Half-marathoners take note: After looping through Historic Philadelphia, the course splits at Eakins Oval (in front of the Philadelphia Museum of Art).

 Click the buttons below for official race maps, including cheer spots, hydration stations and more.

 While the routes for the races are all a little bit different, spectators can be sure to see the runners from the Benjamin Franklin Parkway between 18th Street and the Philadelphia Museum of Art, and along Martin Luther King, Jr. from Spring Garden Street to Montgomery Drive.

 Racing in the City

 Warm up for the race at the Health and Fitness Expo at the Pennsylvania Convention Center.
-All race weekend participants are required to stop by the Pennsylvania Convention Center prior to the Marathon to pick up their race packets, including a race bib, timing tag, t-shirt and bag.
+Participants are required to stop by the Pennsylvania Convention Center prior to the Philadelphia Marathon to pick up their race packets, including a race bib, timing tag, T-shirt and bag.